In commemoration of the Reichspogromnacht on 9 November 1938 and the deportation of our Jewish fellow citizens on 22 October 1940

 Exhibition "GURS 1940"

-The deportation and murder of southwest German Jews
+The deportation and murder of Jews from Southwest Germany

 There were two deportations of Jewish citizens in Edenkoben: